ryanlj77/telos.contracts/contracts/trail/UserGuide.md

     `voter` is the name of the account to clean votes for.

 Note that this action requires no account authorization, meaning any user can call `cleanhouse()` for any other user to assist in cleaning their vote backlog.
-There is no security risk to doing this and is a really nice way to help the platform generally run smoother.
+There is no security risk to doing this and is a great way to help the platform generally run smoother.